dtewinkel/GitWorktreeProjects/README.md

 ## To Do

 This project is still highly in development and not completely production ready.
 I use it at a daily base.
-But thing need to be done to make it better still.
+But things need to be done to make it better still.

+### Documentation

+- Add documentation:
+  - `about_GitWorktreeProject`
+  - `Get-GitWorktreeProject`
+  - `New-GitWorktreeProject`
+  - `New-GitWorktree`
+  - `Open-GitWorktree`
+  - `Remove-GirWorktree`
+  - `Get-GitWorktreeDefaults`
+  - `Set-GitWorktreeDefaults`
+  - `Project` class?
+  - `Worktree` class?

 ### Finish Pester unit tests